Andréa Sardinha Taschetto: Education

-Taschetto obtained a Bachelor of Science in Physics, a Masters of Science and a PhD in Physical Oceanography from USP Brazil, in 2006, all from the University of São Paulo.
+Taschetto obtained a Bachelor of Science in physics, a Masters of Science and a PhD in Physical Oceanography from the University of São Paulo in Brazil.

 Career

-Taschetto has conducted research in climate systems science, and in understanding both large‐scale oceanographic and atmospheric phenomena in the Indian and Pacific Oceans, as well as the impact of these upon regional climates.
+Taschetto has conducted research in climate systems science, and in understanding both large-scale oceanographic and atmospheric phenomena in the Indian and Pacific Oceans, as well as the impact of these upon regional climates.
 She has conducted research on regional climate dynamics and global modes of climate variability, including research on the El Niño Modoki phenomenon.
-She specialises in researching the role of the oceans and their impacts on regional climate variability, including seasonal and multi‐decadal timescales, as well as conducting research on future climate projections.
+She specialises in researching the role of the oceans and their impacts on regional climate variability, including seasonal and multi-decadal timescales, as well as conducting research on future climate projections.

 She has published her work on the Atlantic Ocean and La Nina climatology work in The Conversation, with colleagues from the University of New South Wales.
 She received an ARC Future Fellowship for $652,000, in 2016 for her work on the impacts of drought and floods, including forecasting of climate, which will enable improved understanding of socio-economic impacts of climate extremes.